Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 add_filter('the_title_rss', 'wpbeginner_titlerss');

-Next, you need to edit the post where you want to display the extra text in the title field and add guest_post and sponsored_post in custom fields.
+Next, you need to edit the post where you want to display the extra text in the title field.

-If any of these two custom fields are found with a value “true”, then it will add the appropriate text before the title.
-This technique can be utilized in various ways to fit whatever you like.
+If either of these two custom fields is found with a value “true”, then the code will add the appropriate text before the title.
+This technique can be used in many ways to fit whatever you like.

 Want to learn more cool RSS feed hacks?
 See our guide on how to add content and manipulate your WordPress RSS feeds.

 Want to set an expiration date for some posts on your WordPress site?
-This comes in handy in situations when you want to publish content only for a specific period like running surveys or limited-time offers.
+This comes in handy when you want to publish content only for a specific period, like running surveys or limited-time offers.

-One way to do this is by manually removing the post content or by using a plugin like Post Expirator plugin.
+One way to do this is by manually removing the post content or by using a plugin like Post Expirator.

 <?php